arazni/pathfinder-analysis/publish/index.md

 ## What makes this different from other analyses?

 Most other analyses use averages and the GM Core / CRB guidelines for creature creation.
-I use every creature available on [Archives of Nethys](https://2e.aonprd.com/Creatures.aspx).
+I use every creature available on [Archives of Nethys](https://2e.aonprd.com/Creatures.aspx) as of June 21, 2025 and make my programmatic comparisons against all creatures of the same level.

 Should I have?
 Probably not.
 But a lot of times, in these discussions, people tend to get very side-tracked by debating the nuances and merits of comparing one ability against moderate AC/DC and another against high AC/DC.
 I also wanted to check how well official Pathfinder creatures stick to their own guidance.

-### Mathfinder's Critique Still Applies Here
+### Mathfinder's DPR critique still applies here

 My analyses do compare against every creature as of a certain date, but they are essentially boiling down to averages.
 Actually, they're boiled down to 20 tiers of results (in honor of our sacred d20), but [Mathfinder's critique of averages and DPR](https://youtu.be/HV0_2nVlAkQ?t=754) still applies here.